aaronrussell/cloudapp_api/README.md

     sudo gem install cloudapp_api

+**(Version 0.5.0 ends compaitibility with Ruby 1.8.7.
+If you need 1.8.7 support, you can still use version 0.4.0 of this gem.)**

 ## Authentication

 Authentication is necessary for most actions, the only exceptions being when creating a new Account or querying a specific Drop.